General

 • Version 9.4

-• Create the file /etc/apt/sources.list.d/pgdg.list, and add a line for the repository
+• Create the file/etc/apt/sources.list.d/pgdg.list, and add a line for the repository

-• deb http://apt.postgresql.org/pub/repos/apt/ trusty-pgdg main
+• deb https://apt.postgresql.org/pub/repos/apt/trusty-pgdg main

 • Import the repository signing key, and update the package lists